A non-Standard Standard Model: Intrinsic v.s. Extrinsic Charge

-The dot product here represents a Lorentz and $\rho(g)$ invariant Hermitian matter field inner product.
-Recall that the matter fields furnish complex representations.
-As long as the various representations are inequivalent (e.g. the defining representation of $SU(3)$), the sclaing constants $\kappa_{\times\sBold{R}_n}$ can be absorbed into the inner product on the representation space.
-However, if some representations are equivalent (e.g. the defining representation of $SU(2)$ which is pseudo-real), then their underlying vector spaces are isomorphic.
-Consequently their inner products are tied together and the associated $\kappa_{\times\sBold{R}_n}$ can be non-trivial.
+The dot product here represents a Lorentz and $\rho(g)$ invariant Hermitian matter field inner product; a bundle metric.
+Recall the matter fields furnish complex representations.
+For non-isomorphic representations, the scaling constants $\kappa_{\times\sBold{R}_n}$ can be absorbed into the inner product on the representation space.
+However, for the special case of representations that are related via the adjoint action of a \emph{unitary} symmetry group, their underlying vector spaces are isomorphic.
+Consequently their inner products are tied together and the associated ratios of $\kappa_{\times\sBold{R}_n}$ can be non-trivial.
 This persists even after renormalization.
-Note that for $n=1$ or if \emph{all} the representations are not equivalent, the $\kappa_{\times\sBold{R}_n}$ can always be absorbed into the scale of $\Bold{e}_{\times l_n}^{(\times\sBold{R}_n)}$, and so \emph{the $\kappa_{\times\sBold{R}_n}$ can be non-trivial only for direct product groups supporting equivalent matter field representations}.\footnote{In fact, since we are actually interested in \emph{quantum gauge theory}, non-trivial $\kappa_{\times\sBold{R}_n}$ can only occur for subgroups with pseudo-real representations; since these can give rise to conjugate representations that are not gauge equivalent, i.e. not equivalent under inner automorphisms of the Lie algebra.} The possibility of non-trivial factors $\kappa_{\times\sBold{R}_n}$ in the matter field Lagrangian density will be a key element in our non-Standard Model.
+The possibility of non-trivial factors $\kappa_{\times\sBold{R}_n}$ in the matter field Lagrangian density will be a key element in our non-Standard Model.

 For each individual subgroup $G_i$, the gauge and matter field terms in the Lagrangian density give rise to the conserved currents

 where

 are the covariantly conserved matter field currents.
 In particular, the neutral conserved currents associated with $G_i$ are